zackdu35/workshop-eval-students/README.md

 This "duration" should be mentionned in the *toString()* method.

+Write new tests to verify the duration of each type of product.

 Don't forget to keep all tests pass.

 After finish this exercise, please commit all your files.